Tūī Corridor Project

-The iconic sound of Tūī song is set to return to Christchurch backyards with a major habitat restoration programme.
+Bringing the iconic sound of Tūī back to Christchurch, Selwyn and Waimakariri backyards through a major habitat restoration programme.

-Launched in 2019, our goal is to establish a corridor of tūī friendly vegetation between the Port Hills and the central city.
+Launched in 2019, our goal was initially to establish a corridor of Tūī friendly vegetation between the Port Hills and the central city.

-Click here to access a video listen to Laura Moles talk about the project.
+Click here to access a video and listen to Laura Molles talk about the project.

-The Tūī Corridor project is a partnership between Meridian Energy and The Christchurch Foundation and the first project to be rolled out under the ‘Stronger, Greener Christchurch’ programme.
-The programme aims to make greater Ōtautahi Christchurch a better place to live through renewable energy and sustainability initiatives.
+The Tūī Corridor project was formed through a partnership between Meridian Energy and The Christchurch Foundation, the first project to be rolled out under our ‘Stronger, Greener Christchurch’ joint programme.
+This programme aims to make greater Ōtautahi Christchurch a better place to live through renewable energy and sustainability initiatives.

-Having Tūī as regular visitors to the city once again is something all of us can look forward to.
-The more residents that plant Tūī tucker in their backyards, the more successful the project will be.
+Having Tūī as regular visitors to Christchurch and the plains once again is something all of us can work towards.
+The more residents that plant Tūī tucker in their backyards, the more successful this project will be.

-Meridian and the Foundation will be planting islands of Tūī vegetation in greater Ōtautahi Christchurch twice a year in consultation with local communities, forming a corridor between Akaroa and central Christchurch.
+Initally Meridian and the Foundation planted islands of Tūī vegetation in greater Ōtautahi Christchurch twice a year, in consultation with local communities, forming a corridor between Akaroa and central Christchurch.

-The Tūī corridor has also sparked conversations and encouraged people to think about what they can do to help bring native bird life back to Christchurch.
-The manager of the project has spoken to school groups and other organisations such as Rotary and U3A groups about the Tūī Corridor project, passing on tips about what they can do to help.
+The Tūī corridor has also sparked conversations and encouraged people to think about what they can do to help bring native bird life back to Christchurch and the surrounding districts.

 University of Canterbury Students Research